mattwach/battery_drainer/README.md

 * Battery voltage and cell count
 * Target voltage
 * Discharge Current
-* Power (Votage * Current)
+* Power (Voltage * Current)
 * Temperature
 * FET power level %
 * Fan power level %

 If the FET power level is limited < 100%, then the parameter that is limiting the power is highlighted as inverse text.
 In the example above, this limit is overall power draw.
 A lower-cell-count battery might hit the max current instead.
 A small battery might be limited by voltage sag.
 A hot day might introduce a temperature limit.
 All limits are user configurable - but you'll need to be aware of what your built hardware can handle and test higher limits with due caution.

 When the discharge is complete, the unit will show some stats for a configurable amount of time before automatically shutting down.
 Here is an example: